Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: The simplified test problem

+}with the {\underline{initial data for the fluid velocity}} on $\Gamma$ given by the structure velocity calculated from the previous time-step.

-} The first four equations in Step 1', supplemented with the initial data for the pressure determine a time-dependent Robin problem for the pressure.
+The first four equations in Step 1 define a time-dependent Robin problem for the pressure (supplemented with the initial data for the pressure).
 The time-dependence enters through the inlet and outlet pressure data, which are functions of time.
 Notice that this problem already incorporates a portion of the coupling of the underlying FSI problem.
-This problem has a unique solution in the space $C(0,\infty; H^1(\Omega))$ provided that the data $p_{in/out} \in C(0,\infty;H^{1/2}(\Gamma_{in/out}))$, and $p^n\in C(0,\infty;H^{-1/2}(\Gamma))$.
+This problem has a unique solution in the space $H^1(\Omega)$ provided that the data $p_{in/out} \in H^{1/2}(\Gamma_{in/out})$, and $p^n\in H^{-1/2}(\Gamma)$.

-One can also show (see e.g., \cite{causin2005added}) that the problem for the structure, defined in Step 2, has a unique solution $\eta \in C((0,\infty); H^1_0(0,L))$ provided that the initial data are such that $\eta|_{t = 0} \in H^1_0(0,L)$, and $\partial\eta/\partial t|_{t = 0} \in H^1_0(0,L)$, with $p^{n+1}|_{\Gamma} \in C(0,\infty;H^{1/2}(\Gamma))$.
+One can also show (see e.g., \cite{causin2005added}) that the problem for the structure, defined in Step 2, has a unique solution $\eta \in H^1_0(0,L)$ provided that the initial data are such that $\eta|_{t = 0} \in H^1_0(0,L)$, and $\partial\eta/\partial t|_{t = 0} \in H^1_0(0,L)$, with $p^{n+1}|_{\Gamma} \in H^{1/2}(\Gamma)$.

-To simplify notation, as in \cite{causin2005added}, we introduce a linear, symmetric, positive definite operator ${\mathcal{L}}$ defined by the elasticity tensor associated with the structure problem.
-Namely, for $\eta,\xi \in H^1_0(0,L)$, we define